 She recently retired from Adelphi University where she supervised science student teachers.
 To quote, "Writing, publishing, and marketing books is a full time job, and it's time to change careers."

 Presently Frank is involved at LTV in East Hampton producing The Writer's Dream, a series of interview shows where writers talk about different aspects of the profession.
+Several of the LIAG authors have been interviewed, as well as panel discussions with members.
+The show appears on Cablevision, YouTube and LTV-EH.org.

 Frank is a native New Yorker, and when she is not writing chapters for the next Annie Tillery Mystery, she is out there doing presentation of her books.
 Visit her Facebook pages: Fans of The Madonna Ghost and The Writers Dream.